'Life is a journey. When we stop, things don't go right.' Pope Francis

 As parents, your influence in helping your children to understand the dangers, as well as the opportunities the internet can bring, is huge.
 It is vital that, as parents, you feel confident in ensuring your children's safe use of the internet and social networking sites.
 For more information, take a look at the UK Safer Internet Centre website: www.saferinternet.org.uk/

 CEOP have also issued information, videos, guidance and advice for parents in helping to keep their children safe online at home: https://www.thinkuknow.co.uk/parents/Support-tools/presentations-for-parents/

-Internet Safety Day was in February 2020.
+Internet Safety Day is in February each year.
 This link provides helpful information about how to start a conversation about online safety with your child:

-The website will provide helpful and practical information as to what you, as parents, are able to do to inform, protect and educate your children about the internet and how it should be used.
+The Internet Safety website provides helpful and practical information as to what you, as parents, are able to do to inform, protect and educate your children about the internet and how it should be used.